zuri-training/Auth_wiki-Team-Parrot/README.md

-This is a solution to the [Project Phase , Milestone 1](https://w2pp.zuriboard.com/dashboard/team/148/task/45).Task Title: Documentation, Design Sketch
+This is a solution to the [Project Phase , Milestone 1](https://w2pp.zuriboard.com/dashboard/team/148/task/45).

+## Task Title: Documentation, Design Sketch

 - [Overview](#overview)